3ポリシー

 744 Motooka Nishi-ku Fukuoka 819-0395 (Monday – Friday, 8:30 a.m. to 5:00 p.m., excluding holidays)

-* As a general rule, telephone enquiries should be made by the applicant.
+* As a general rule, telephone enquiries should be made by the applicant yourself.